Using your Drutopia site

 Note: When using this one-time log in do not do anything else on the site before setting your password or you will be prompted for your old password which you do not have.

-To log out use the logout button in the login block (in the footer region on a standard Drutopia site).
+To log out, use the logout link located in the top, right hand region above the main menu on a standard Drutopia site.
 Alternately, go

 The following roles are available on an Drutopia site: